 The 1:1 might be organized on your calendar by your manager, but it's your meeting.
 Before each 1:1, think about what's on your mind, and make a list of talking points, and put them in Small Improvements.

-Twice a year we run a Performance Review process through Small Improvements.
+Twice a year (May and November) we run a Performance Review process through Small Improvements.
 It will generally ask you and your manager to reflect on your contributions and performance recently, what your strengths are, and something actionable that you can take into the future.

 Three months after you start at Octopus, and then every 12 months on your anniversary at Octopus, you can ask for feedback from people of your choice using a 360° feedback cycle in Small Improvements.
 This is a chance to ask your teammates and people from other teams how you can improve.